PlatONnetwork/docs/docs/PlatON内置合约.md

    **Enter: **

-    - Income account for receiving block rewards and pledge rewards
+    - The revenue account used to receive the block reward and staking reward
     - Proportion of rewards divided by commission
     - External Id
     - The name of the staked node